Twins vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Wade Miley (6-3) will take to the mound for the Brewers and make his 17th start of the season.
+- The Brewers will send Corbin Burnes (9-6) to the mound for his 26th start this season.

+- He has earned a quality start 17 times in 25 starts this season.

+- Burnes will look to finish five or more innings for the 24th start in a row.

 |Opponent